The Miraculous Draft of Fishes (Witz)

-Detailed landscapes had already been portrayed by Early Netherlandist painters such as Jan van Eyck, and their characteristic attention to surface textures and rendering the depth of the receding landscape held strong influence over Witz.
-However these earlier works were neither based on actual geographical areas, or the careful observation evident in this work.
+Detailed landscapes had already been portrayed by Early Netherlandish painters such as Jan van Eyck, and their characteristic attention to surface textures and rendering the depth of the receding landscape held strong influence over Witz.
+These earlier works were neither based on actual geographical areas, however, nor upon the careful observation evident in this work.
 In its innovation, the panel is analogous to Hans Bornemann, at the time working in Lüneburg, who also adapted and greatly advanced the Netherlandish method when he began to paint, for the first time, cityscapes that gave a true account of all of the visible features, and not just the most important buildings.

 The painting can be seen as close study of the optics of reflection and the manner in which the form and appearance of objects is distorted reflected on water's surface.
 The buildings and rocks to the right are reflected, as are the coloured clothes of the men hauling a net in the small boat.
 In the foreground the water is so transparent the bed of the lake can be seen, while at the far end of the lake the tone of the water surface dissolves into a silvery expanse.
 Only the figure of Christ standing at the edge of the shore does not cast a reflection, the implication being that the laws of nature do not apply to the divine.